 Managed solutions address this operational and technological challenge of Open-source solutions.
 They combine the advantages of both worlds: Quick community addressed detection and correction of vulnerabilities on one hand.
 On the other hand a reliable and rapid delivery of security updates to customer devices on the other hand.
 The most successful and prominent solution to date is certainly Android which has revolutionized user experience in the consumer electronics space over the last decade and is ready for industrial applications.
 It is worth noting that in contrast to Android’s deployment in consumer devices, the lifetime of industrial devices is longer and with this, there is a stronger incentive to deliver updates.

 emteria’s approach to device security

 emteria is proud to contribute to the highest security level for our customers with its Android-based approach.
 The approach includes regular security update delivery and native mobile device management capabilities. emteria invests in the detection of common vulnerabilities and exposures.
 After that, patches are delivered via OTA (over-the-air) platform updates.
 As a result, IT administrators and device fleet operators ensure the protection of their network and fleet.
-Applying updates through mobile device management is possible in just a few clicks. emteria.OS is currently available for several popular platforms.
+Applying updates through mobile device management is possible in just a few clicks.
+This provides the easiest way for a fleet operator to ensure the security of embedded device fleets at hand. emteria.OS is currently available for several popular platforms.
 The portfolio of supported hardware platforms grows constantly.